Buy or Sell Nordic American Tankers Limited (NAT) Stock Now | Don't Try to Be a Top Gun

 Sponsored

-NAT currently public float of 149.62M and currently shorts hold a 4.04% ratio of that float.
-Today, the average trading volume of NAT was 3.50M shares.
+The average price from analysts is $4.01, which is $1.65 above the current price.
+NAT currently public float of 149.62M and currently shorts hold a 4.10% ratio of that float.
+Today, the average trading volume of NAT was 3.41M shares.

 NAT’s Market Performance

-NAT stocks went up by 4.65% for the week, with a monthly jump of 12.50% and a quarterly performance of 8.11%, while its annual performance rate touched -18.37%.
-The volatility ratio for the week stands at 4.99% while the volatility levels for the past 30 days are set at 4.39% for Nordic American Tankers Limited.
-The simple moving average for the period of the last 20 days is 6.79% for NAT stocks with a simple moving average of 5.65% for the last 200 days.
+NAT stocks went down by -2.25% for the week, with a monthly jump of 2.35% and a quarterly performance of 8.75%, while its annual performance rate touched -23.85%.
+The volatility ratio for the week stands at 4.20% while the volatility levels for the past 30 days are set at 4.30% for Nordic American Tankers Limited.
+The simple moving average for the period of the last 20 days is 1.96% for NAT stocks with a simple moving average of 2.54% for the last 200 days.

 Analysts’ Opinion of NAT